Accident Guide in Iowa

 According to the Iowa Department of Transportation, drivers are required to file a written report within 72 hours of a motor vehicle accident resulting in bodily injury or property damage of over $1,500.
 These forms are available from local law enforcement officers.

 If the law enforcement officer who investigates the accident files a report, however, you do not need to submit your own documentation of the accident.

 Drivers who are involved in accidents causing bodily injury or property damage must provide proof of financial responsibility in order to protect their driving privileges.
 If you don't have liability insurance, this can be accomplished in several different ways:

 - You can agree to pay for all expenses associated with the accident on an installment plan.

-- You can post a cashier's check, certified check, surety bond, or money order with the Office of Driver Services.
+- You can post a cashier's check, certified check, surety bond, or money order with the Customer Services Bureau.
 If you have not been sued within one year after the accident, the money will be returned to you.

-- If you can provide documentation showing that you have paid for all injuries and property damages, the Office of Driver Services will consider the financial responsibility requirement fulfilled.
+- If you can provide documentation showing that you have paid for all injuries and property damages, the Customer Services Bureau will consider the financial responsibility requirement fulfilled.

 - The financial responsibility requirement will be waived if you can get a written release signed by the injured party or the person whose property was damaged in the accident.